JoshHaver/procrastinator-checklist/README.md

 # procrastinator-checklist
-Optimizes to do list based on sleep patterns and eating habits, and sends a reward or punishment based on task completion
+This is a python command line program that creates a to-do list.
+It asks you for your daily meal times, your bedtime and wake time, and 3 daily goals with 3 actionable steps for each goal.
+Then, at the end, it provides you with a random reward if you succeed or a punishment if you fail.